wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 The **sbatch** command is used to submit jobs.
 It takes a batch script as a single command-line argument.
-When invoked, it submits the corresponding job to the batch scheduler and prints an integer job ID after being invoked, say 1234.
-After the job is done, two files are created:
+When invoked, it submits the corresponding job to the batch scheduler and prints a job ID after being invoked, say `job_12`.

-1234.out and 1234.err.
-1234.out contains the standard output of
-*myprogram*, and 1234.err the standard error.
-For our purposes, if *myprogram* has completed successfully, the .out file contains some success message and the .err file is empty.
-If instead *myprogram* has failed, then .out file is empty and the .err file contains some failure message.
+If the job is successful, upon completion a file `job_12.out` is created, which is the standard output produced by *myprogram*.
+For our purposes, the .out file simple contains a success message.

+If the job is not successful, because the job did not request enough time, a file `job_12.err` is created that contains some error message.

 In the real world, *myprogram* would generate additional meaningful output files.
-Also, on the activity below your will submit multiple jobs to run *myprogram*.
-The intent is that each run would be for different input.
+Not that in the activity below you will submit multiple jobs to run *myprogram*.
+In the real world, the program would take in some input files, and you would be running these jobs for different input files.

 ## Simulation activity

-The simulation app at the bottom of this page presents you with a very limited (fake) Linux terminal on the cluster's head node.
+The simulation app at the bottom of this page presents you with a simulated Linux terminal on the cluster's head node.
+Type `help` to get some guidance.
-Do a `cat README_shell` and a `cat README_slurm` to see which Shell commands and which Slurm commands are supported.
-Note that the buttons above the terminal allow you to advance in time (so that you don't have to wait

-*This
-app shows you the (simulated) time of the day, and makes it possible for you to advance in time at will.*

-You can edit this batch script using the **edit** command to specify a desired number of nodes and duration.

-Recall that *myprogram* runs in $2 + 20/n$  on $n$ nodes.
+Recall that *myprogram* runs in $2 + 20/n$ hours  on $n$ nodes.
 Use the app to do (at least) the following:

   1. Successful job execution
-    - Using the *edit* command, edit the batch script to specify that you want to run *myprogram* on 4 nodes.
+    - Edit the batch script to specify that you want to run *myprogram* on 4 nodes (`edit` command).
 Specify a duration that is sufficient for *myprogram* to complete successfully.
-    - Submit this job to the batch scheduled and move time forward until after the job should have completed.
+    - Submit this job to the batch scheduled and move time forward (`sleep` command) until after the job should have completed.
-    - Double check the content and creation date of the .out and .err files.
+    - Double check the content and creation date (`date -r` command) of the .out and/or .err files.
+    - Did the job complete?
-    - Does *myprogram* complete about when you thought it would?
+    - Did it complete about when you thought it would?

   2. Failed job execution

     - Now Submit a job to run *myprogram* on 6 nodes *without* enough requested time, so that it will certainly fail.
-    - Once enough time has passed, double-check the content and creation date of the .out and .err files.
+    - Once enough time has passed, double-check the content and creation date of the .out and/or .err files.
+    - Did the job fail?
-    - Does *myprogram* fail about when you thought it would?
+    - Did the job about when you thought it would?

   3. Queue waiting time